Consistency of higher derivative couplings to matter fields in scalar-tensor gravity: Introduction

-Given that two theories related via invertible field redefinition have the same number of dynamical DOFs~\cite{Domenech:2015tca,Takahashi:2017zgr}, an invertible metric redefinition is a convenient and useful way of generating nontrivial class of healthy scalar-tensor theories from existing ones that are manifestly ghost-free.
+An invertible transformation is a useful tool to construct such a general framework of gravitational theories.
+Actually, given that two theories related via invertible field redefinition have the same number of dynamical DOFs~\cite{Domenech:2015tca,Takahashi:2017zgr}, an invertible metric redefinition is a convenient and useful way of generating nontrivial class of healthy scalar-tensor theories from existing ones that are manifestly ghost-free.
 In particular, derivative-dependent transformations yield higher-derivative theories that are nevertheless free from the Ostrogradsky ghost.
 For example, by applying to the Horndeski theory a disformal transformation, which is a general metric redefinition involving the first derivative of the scalar DOF~\cite{Bekenstein:1992pj}, we can obtain a certain subset of DHOST theories~\cite{BenAchour:2016cay}.
 Indeed, the first example of scalar-tensor theories beyond Horndeski was obtained in that way~\cite{Zumalacarregui:2013pma}.
 It is important to note that, among subclasses of DHOST theories that are systematically constructed by imposing the degeneracy conditions, only the subclass generated via invertible disformal transformation from the Horndeski theory is physically interesting because cosmological solutions can be stable (and tensor perturbations remain dynamical) only in that subclass~\cite{Langlois:2017mxy,deRham:2016wji}.\footnote{A noninvertible subclass of disformal transformations can also be used to generate a certain subclass of DHOST theories, but this subclass does not accommodate stable cosmological solutions or otherwise the tensor perturbations are nondynamical~\cite{Takahashi:2017pje,Langlois:2018jdg}.} Such disformally generated DHOST theories include, e.g., the so-called ``beyond Horndeski'' or GLPV theories~\cite{Gleyzes:2014dya,Gleyzes:2014qga} as specific cases.